feather-ts/feather/docs/content/get-started/index.md

 Since this is the only syntax added to regular HTML the template is easy to read and understand even months after writing the code.

+### Sub-components

+In the above example <my-component/> will create a new instance of a sub component, provided there is a  @Construct selector set to 'my-component'.
+You can pass data from the current widget by simple attribute bindings, like so:
+`<my-component attr1={{prop1}} attr2={1+1}/>`.
+Single curlies will evaluate to a static value; this is useful for passing down numbers or booleans.
+If `prop1` is a function it is passed dowm as such but with the context bound to the current widget.

+### Toggling elements